JagCesar/node-api/Readme.md

 To get this up and running you have to set up a Heroku web dyno and a Heroku Postgres database.
 [They have a great tutorial for this if you're unsure how to do this](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

-Your Postgres database needs a table named `users`.
-Connect to your database and run this query to set it up:
+Your Postgres database needs tables.
+Connect to your database and run these queries to set it up:

 ```
 CREATE TABLE users (